cyriltso/PFE-Data-Science/README.md

-# Data Science : UEFA UCL 2018-2019 predictions
+# Data Science : UEFA UCL 2018-2019 winner prediction

 ## Introduction & Purpose

-In this project, we want to predict several scenarios regarding the 2018-2019 edition of the UEFA Champions League.
+In this project, we want to predict the winner of UEFA Champions League 2018/2019.

-Indeed, we would like to predict:
-- The winner of the tournament
-- The best scorer of the tournament
-- The best assist player

 ## Contents